7 Valuable Ways to Manage your Stress Levels

 Stress management within the workplace is a problem everyone faces.
-Stress can be triggered by family challenges, personal debt, world-issues, or any of the prevailing tensions on the job – 50-hour weeks, demanding bosses or concerns about workplace practices.
+Stress can be triggered by family challenges, personal debt, world issues, or prevailing tensions on the job – 50-hour weeks, demanding bosses, or concerns about workplace practices.
 Sadly, a Florida Statue University business school study shows that bosses have become more demanding and politics, brown-nosing, and backstabbing in the office are on the rise.

 A certain amount of daily stress is healthy.
-Fear is your reaction, whether positive or negative, to change, according to the Gale Encyclopedia of Medicine.
+According to the Gale Encyclopedia of Medicine, fear is your reaction, whether positive or negative, to change.
 When weight places prolonged or extreme pressure on your coping mechanisms, it can become a clinical problem that requires professional help.
-Constant, high levels of stress can wreak havoc on the digestive and nervous systems, leading to irritable bowel syndrome, recurrent headaches, and heart attacks.
+Constant, high-stress levels can wreak havoc on the digestive and nervous systems, leading to irritable bowel syndrome, recurrent headaches, and heart attacks.
 The psychological symptoms often come in the form of burnout (losing interest in work) and depression.
 From an employment standpoint, it can lead to decreased productivity, increased absenteeism, and employee burnout or disengagement.
 There are several ways companies can help reduce and control stress.

 Company Control Techniques

 Track Key Indicators

 It is crucial to determine what your employees perceive as the root causes of their stress before starting a stress management program.
 Conduct an employee opinion survey, do interviews, or find another way to get input from your employees.

 Balance Work & Family Life

 Where possible, encourage a more excellent balance between work and family.
 Encourage employees to take weekends, vacation days, and breaks.
 People need to disconnect from work by spending time with loved ones or following a passion.